 After dinner, put the kids in the stroller and walk along Kalakawa Ave as the sidewalks come to life with street performers.
 I suggest the stroller because the streets can get packed in the evenings and it can get tough for little ones to navigate!

 5. Watch a Parade

 Waikiki has dozens of parades every year.
-Check the schedule here from Go Hawaii before you leave, or look for the no street parking signs.
+Check online before you leave, or look for the no street parking signs.
 Those are usually a good indication of a parade date on Kalakaua!
 Stake out a spot early; bring a chair and a blanket!

 6. Explore an Empty Beach

 The beach is public property, however you sometimes need to find a way to “access it” but once you do, (via the many beachside parks around the island,) spend some time exploring the beautiful shores.
 You will often find beaches with no one on them at all!

 7. Attend a Luau or watch Polynesian Dance

 It is possible to catch a free Hula performance while in Hawaii.
 If you are at Ala Moana Centre, they have performances daily.
 I highly suggest checking out the Polynesian Cultural Centre for the full experience!
 If you are planning on doing a lot on Oahu, I suggest you try to GO OAHU Card, it offers admission to 30 attractions including the Polynesian Cultural Centre and MUCH more.
 You can check it out here.